Cornell Undergraduate Research To Action - Youth (CURTA-Y) club and Circular Cities and Research to Action

 Image of high school co-researchers, CURTA-Y, and Circular Cities and Research to Action class

-Dr. Minner and the Just Places Lab team are supporting the efforts of this student organization and research initiative.
-Researchers in the Just Places Lab helped to incubate the student organization and effort.
-In fall 2024, undergraduate and graduate students in Dr. Jenni Minner's class CRP 3850/5850 Circular Cities and Research to Action began working with CURTA-Y and the high school students participating in the youth program.
-They are working with high school co-researchers to explore planning and design-based approaches and produce media to reach policy-makers and the community.
-They are also helping CURTA-Y to build a plan for the future of the student organization.
+Cornell students enrolled in Dr. Minner's class CRP 3850/5850 Circular Cities and Research to Action led the curriculum in Fall 2024.
+They worked with high school co-researchers to explore planning and design-based approaches and produce media to reach policy-makers and the community.
+They also produced a manual to build the capacity of CURTA-Y and to help guide its future.

-CURTA-Y aims to highlight and solve ongoing problems in the underserved communities the youth researchers represent.
-CURTA-Y also seeks to develop the youth participants’ community engagement experiences, research skills, and comfort with public speaking.
 Using Photovoice, youth co-researchers gather photographs and videos and then employ interview techniques to interrogate what they have observed in their community.
-Youth also learn of additional methods, such as methods of estimating greenhouse gas emissions and the use of creative media, such as zine-making.
+CURTA-Y workshops have included methods of estimating greenhouse gas emissions, community mapping to identify opportunities for building reuse, and the creation of creative media, such as zine-making and videography.

 Meet CURTA-Y Co-Researchers